nteract/hydrogen/docs/Usage/GettingStarted.md

 1. Restart kernel to cleanup evaluation environment.
 2. Run all code and update all existing bubbles.

+## "Hydrogen: Toggle Bubble"

+Toggle(add or remove) bobble at current cursor line.
+You can **preset** bubble before executing code.
+If executed with selection, toggle bubble on each selected lines respectively.

 ## Watch Expressions

 After you've run some code with Hydrogen, you can use the **"Hydrogen: Toggle Watches"** command from the Command Palette to open the watch expression sidebar.
 Whatever code you write in watch expressions will be re-run after each time you send that kernel any other code.